 A VA appraiser is responsible for reviewing the property to ensure it lives up to the MPRs and assign it a fair market value.
 While the appraiser does not completely inspect the home from rooftop to sump pump, he or she is responsible for examining the home for defects or conditions that might affect the value of the home, safety, or suitability for the loan.

-For some sellers and VA borrowers, there are worries that an older home might not live up to the VA's minimum property requirements, specifically in regards to electrical systems in older homes.
+For some sellers and VA borrowers, there are worries that an older home might not live up to the VA's minimum property requirements, specifically regarding electrical systems in older homes.
 What are the rules and regulations when it comes to an old-fashioned fuse box as opposed to a more modern breaker system?

 The VA official site states, “VA requires that electrical systems be safe, adequate and acceptable to the local authority.
 The local authority, usually the building department, is responsible for enactment and enforcement of electrical codes.
 If a fused electrical system is acceptable to the local authority it is acceptable to VA."